Soul food: Slavery

 Enslaved fishermen in Virginia caught fish to feed their families and the slave community.
 The Encyclopedia of Virginia said of the history of free and enslaved Black fishermen: "Enslaved workers also received fish considered undesirable by whites, such as garfish, whose red flesh Niemcewicz explained 'is little esteemed, serving only as food for negroes', and black catfish, which held less appeal for whites than white catfish, which was 'considered excellent'.
 Enslaved workers also fished in their time off to supplement their rations."
 At George Washington's residential plantation in Virginia, Mount Vernon, enslaved cooks there prepared corn meal pancakes, "hoe cakes", individual cuts of meat, and seasoned cooked vegetables for the Washington family, while the enslaved people primarily ate corn meal and salted fish.

 The diet of slaves in Virginia generally included meat from farm animals, vegetables, blackberries, walnuts, and seafood.
 Historical research at the Burroughs plantation in Franklin County, Virginia by the National Park Service showed that enslaved people there had a diet of cornbread, pork, chicken, sweet potatoes, and boiled corn for breakfast.
 Along the coast, enslaved people ate oysters and seafood.
 Booker T. Washington was born enslaved in Franklin County, Virginia in 1856 and wrote an autobiography titled, The Story of My Life and Work and Up from Slavery, that described the diet he grew up with as an enslaved child.
 Washington's mother was an enslaved plantation cook who prepared meals for the white families.

 Cooking techniques in West Africa continued in North America with enslaved Africans and their descendants.

 Booker T. Washington's mother cooked over an open fireplace or in skillets and pots.
 Washington, his mother, and siblings ate out of pots and skillets while white families ate from plates and flatware using forks and spoons.
 His mother prepared one-pot meals for her family using local meats, vegetables, nuts, and berries, combining all the ingredients in a pot to make a stew.
-This way of cooking is still done in West Africa and continued in the Southern United States with enslaved families.
+This way of cooking is still done in West Africa and was continued in the Southern United States by enslaved families.
 Enslaved people at the Burroughs plantation had a variety of vegetables with which to make stews; they were: "Asparagus, beets, beans, black-eyed peas, carrots, cabbage, cucumbers, garden peas, Irish potatoes, kale, lettuce, lima beans, muskmelons, okra, onions, peppers, radishes, tomatoes, turnips, and watermelons would be planted, ripened, and harvested from spring through fall".